 Dicentra spectabilis 'Alba' has the same qualities as regular old-fashioned bleeding heart except its flowers are pure white.
 Zones 3-9

 This plant hardly grown 40 years ago is now one of the most commonly grown garden plants.
-But hosta has earned its spot in the hearts of gardeners -- it's among the easiest plants to grow, as long as you have some shade and ample rainfall.
-Hostas vary from tiny plants suitable for troughs or rock gardens to massive 4-foot clumps with heart-shape leaves almost 2 feet long that can be puckered, wavy-edged, white or green variegated, blue-gray, chartreuse, emerald-edged -- the variations are virtually endless.
-Hostas in new sizes and touting new foliage features seem to appear each year.
-This tough, shade-loving perennial, also known as plaintain lily, blooms with white or purplish lavender funnel-shape or flared flowers in summer.
+But hosta has earned its spot in the hearts of gardeners—it's among the easiest plants to grow, as long as you have some shade and ample rainfall.
+Hostas vary from tiny plants suitable for troughs or rock gardens to massive four-foot clumps with heart-shape leaves almost 2 feet long that can be puckered, wavy-edged, white or green variegated, blue-gray, chartreuse, emerald-edged—the variations are virtually endless.
+Hostas in new sizes and new foliage features seem to appear each year.
+This tough, shade-loving perennial, also known as plantain lily, blooms with white or purplish lavender funnel-shape or flared flowers in summer.
 Some are intensely fragrant.
 Hostas are a favorite of slug and deer.

 In spring, a cloud of tiny blue flowers hovers above brunnera's mound of fuzzy heart-shape leaves.
 The plant prefers partial shade but can grow in full sun in cool climates provided it receives adequate moisture.
 Variegated forms need more shade; in full sun they're likely to scorch.
 It is sometimes called Siberian bugloss.